krasing/data-wrangling-with-mongodb/Instructor_Notes.md

                              {"$set" : {"isoCountryCode" : "DEU"} })

 To update multiple documents:

     city = db.cities.update({"name" : "Munchen", "country" : "Germany"},
                              {"$set" : {"isoCountryCode" : "DEU"} },
                              multi = True)

-param1: query document
-param2: update documents
+param1: query document; param2: update documents

 to remove field: `{"$unset" : {"isoCountryCode" : ""}`

 If "$set" operator is not used the whole document will be replaced, not just the field: